Award 9477-MC (up to 2 grants)

 at the U.S.-Mexico Commission for Educational and Cultural Exchange (COMEXUS), or at Fulbright Canada

-The Fulbright-Carlos Rico Award for North American Studies offers an unparalleled opportunity to conduct a research project in both Canada and Mexico.
-The aim of the award is to enhance collaboration between leading North American scholars working on projects concerning important issues facing the United States, Mexico, and Canada.
-This award can be held at any university, government agency, or research institution in Canada and Mexico.
+The Fulbright-Carlos Rico Award for North American Studies offers an unparalleled opportunity to conduct research in both Canada and Mexico.
+The aim of the award is to enhance collaboration between leading North American scholars working on projects of importance to Canada, Mexico, and the United States.
+This award can be taken up at any university, government agency or research institution in Canada and Mexico.

-Projects across a broad range of disciplinary and interdisciplinary focuses are welcomed.
-However, it should be shown that the research focus promotes collaboration and adds value to the current body of research inherent in our trilateral relationship which is shaped by our shared borders, current events, and common interests.
+Projects across a broad range of disciplinary and interdisciplinary focuses are welcome.
+However, it should be shown that the research focus promotes collaboration and adds value to the current body of research, inherent in our trilateral relationship, shaped by our shared borders, current events, and common interests.

-Projects may be include in a variety of activities throughout the course of their grant period:
+Projects may include a variety of activities throughout the course of the grant period:

-Specialization: The award is open to any discipline of study.
+Specialization: The award is open to any discipline of study with the exception of medical training.
 Of special interest are research topics surrounding North American regionalization; governance, trade and public policy; indigenous issues; energy, health and environmental issues; and migration and identity.

 Grant Length: Grants are from 4 months to an academic year, and time should be distributed equally between Canada and Mexico.
 Longer term grants are preferred.

 August or September 2019 or January 2020 for one-semester grants

 August or September 2019 for academic year grants